anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 ## Deployment Steps

 1. Deploy the CloudFormation Stack:
-   - Use the AWS CLI to create a new CloudFormation stack based on the template created in step 1
+   - Use the AWS CLI to create a new CloudFormation stack based on this CloudFormation template, also found in deployment/deployment.yaml
    - Provide the required parameters, such as the S3 bucket name, notebook instance configuration, and any other necessary inputs.

 ```bash